moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 Now you will gather together all of the Emotional Aspect Statements from your interviews and then rewrite them into properly formatted Emotional Aspect Statements.
 Parse your notes looking for references to emotion-like statements that are referencing how the Job Performer _feels_ while doing the Main Job.
 Add a sticky for every potential emotion you find.
 Organize them to ensure there aren’t any repeated ideas, merging duplicates as you go.

 Finally, rewrite each potential Emotion Aspect Statement converting them into properly formatted Emotion Statements.
-Check the [handbook section](/handbook/product/ux/jobs-to-be-done/#emotional-and-social-aspects-how-does-the-job-performer-feel-while-doing-the-job-how-do-they-want-to-be-perceived-while-doing-the-job) for more on how to construct an Emotional Aspect Statement.
+Check the [handbook section](/handbook/product/ux/jobs-to-be-done/#Emotional-and-Social-aspects-how-does-the-job-performer-feel-while-doing-the-job-how-do-they-want-to-be-perceived-while-doing-the-job) for more on how to construct an Emotional Aspect Statement.

 **Social Aspects**

 Next you will gather together all of the Social Aspect Statements from your interviews and then rewrite them into properly formatted Social Aspect Statements.
-Parse your notes looking for references to social-like statements that are referencing how the Job Performer _wants to be perceived_ while doing the Main Job.
-Add a sticky for every potential social/perception you find.
+Parse your notes looking for references to Social-like statements that are referencing how the Job Performer _wants to be perceived_ while doing the Main Job.
+Add a sticky for every potential Social/perception you find.
 Organize them to ensure there aren’t any repeated ideas, merging duplicates as you go.

-Finally, rewrite each potential social statement converting them into properly formatted Social Statements.
-Check the [handbook section](/handbook/product/ux/jobs-to-be-done/#emotional-and-social-aspects-how-does-the-job-performer-feel-while-doing-the-job-how-do-they-want-to-be-perceived-while-doing-the-job) for more on how to construct an Emotional Aspect Statement.
+Finally, rewrite each potential Social statement converting them into properly formatted Social Statements.
+Check the [handbook section](/handbook/product/ux/jobs-to-be-done/#Emotional-and-Social-aspects-how-does-the-job-performer-feel-while-doing-the-job-how-do-they-want-to-be-perceived-while-doing-the-job) for more on how to construct an Emotional Aspect Statement.

 #### Exercise 4: Synthesize Job Differentiators

 Now for the final step before your second and last workshop.
 Gather together all of the Job Differentiators from your interviews and then rewrite them into properly formatted Job Differentiators.
 Parse you notes looking for references to differentiator-like statements that are referencing any key factors that _make a difference_ on how the Job Performer will get the Main Job done.
 Look for specific factors that make a difference.
-Add a sticky for every potential job differentiator you find.
+Add a sticky for every potential Job Differentiator you find.
 Organize them to ensure there aren’t any repeated ideas, merging duplicates as you go.

 Finally, rewrite each potential Job Differentiators converting them into properly formatted Job Differentiators.
 Check the [handbook section](/handbook/product/ux/jobs-to-be-done/#job-differentiators-what-are-the-factors-or-conditions-that-make-a-difference-in-how-the-job-gets-done) for more on how to construct an Emotional Aspect Statement.